Urban Symbiosis KES-SDM 2025 papers

 Kuvaelma artikkelista: Ympäristö- ja terveydensuojelua käsittelevä sääntely kohtaa jatkuvan haasteen vastata uuteen tieteelliseen tietoon.
 Tunnistetut ympäristöongelmat ovat entistä monimutkaisempia, ja tämä asettaa haasteita sääntelylle.
 Jotta sääntelyllä voitaisiin suoraan puuttua eri ongelmiin, on ongelmat ensin pystyttävä kääntämään sääntelyn kielelle.
 Esimerkiksi mikromuovien säänteleminen on ollut hankalaa, koska ei ole yhtenäistä käsitystä tai määritelmää sille, mitä mikromuoveilla tarkoitetaan.
 Voidaankin katsoa, että oikeudellisilla määritelmillä ja käsitteillä on olennainen asema ympäristöongelmien hallinnassa: Ne voivat muuttaa alun perin ei-oikeudelliset ilmiöt hallittaviksi sääntelyobjekteiksi.
 Sääntelyobjekti on ensisijaisesti – institutionaalista tai reaalista – ilmiötä kuvaava edustus, ei itse ilmiö.
 Oikeudellisen hermeneutiikan käsitteistön näkökulmasta sääntelyobjektilla tarkoitetaan normipremissin kannalta merkityksellistä faktapremissiä, jolle voidaan antaa lainopillisen metodin kautta oikeudellinen merkityssisältö.
 Kuitenkin sääntelyobjektin normiulottuvuus itsessään määrittää linssin, jonka kautta arvioidaan, onko jokin seikka oikeudellisesti merkityksellinen vai ei.
 Oikeudellinen merkitys voi syntyä kun ilmiö käännetään oikeudelliselle kielellä antamalla lainsäädännössä uusi määritelmä, joka luo perustan sääntelyobjektin syntymiselle, tai kun jonkin olemassa olevan määritelmän katsotaan soveltuvan kyseiseen ilmiöön ja sille voidaan antaa merkitys sitä koskevien normien kautta.
 Joka tapauksessa oikeudellinen merkityksellisyys rakentuu aina muiden merkitysten kautta.
 Tämä kirjoitus tarkastelee sääntelyobjektien asemaa sekä niihin liitettäviä merkityssisältöjä ympäristöoikeudellisessa sääntelyssä ja ympäristöongelmien hallinnassa.

-Conference paper: Towards Urban Symbiosis of critical raw materials – a conceptual paper
+Towards Urban Symbiosis of critical raw materials – a conceptual paper

 Regions and national economies are facing several challenges regarding raw materials.
 As cities and metropolitan areas are increasingly becoming hubs of economic activity, they may also play a role in addressing raw material challenges.
 Many eco-industrial parks are not only found in industrial areas but also in urbanised areas the concept of urban symbiosis may offer viable solutions to those challenges.
 Urban symbiosis builds on urban and regional metabolism and industrial symbiosis, providing a concept and analytical toolkit that can serve to develop strategies to create the more efficient use and circulation of critical raw materials (CRM), enabled by the integration of different and complex systems.
 In advancing urban symbiosis it is important to understand what kind of roles cities can have in the urban symbiosis as well exploring concrete models of collaboration and new ways of joint value creation in urban symbiosis ecosystems.